kstenerud/concise-encoding/cbe-specification.md

     [90 2a e8 a6 9a e7 8e 8b e5 b1 b1 e3 80 80 e6 97 a5 e6 b3 b0 e5 af ba] = 覚王山　日泰寺

+### Identifier

+Since an identifier is always part of another structure, it doesn't have its own type field.
+Identifiers are always written as a 7-bit length (bit 8 is always cleared), followed by that many bytes of UTF-8 data.

+    [length] [UTF-8 data]

+**Examples**:

+    [07 73 6f 6d 65 5f 69 64] = some_id
+    [0f e7 99 bb e9 8c b2 e6 b8 88 e3 81 bf ef bc 95] = 登録済み５

 ### Resource Identifier

 Resource identifiers are encoded with type `[91]` for the normal form, or type `[94 e1]` for the [concatenated](#combined-objects) form.
 The length is in octets, NOT characters.